 Ink Drawing: Yuko Shimizu

 Japanese illustrator who is now based in New York, Yuko Shimizu, has been creating brilliant ink drawings for years, gathering an online following of more than 325,000 as she does it.
-Alongside producing detailed ink and pen line work, she recently created the tiger illustration on the back of Conor McGregor’s vest for his August fight against Floyd Mayweather Jr. She’s also worked for Nike, The New York Times and Pepsi as well as releasing her own children’s book and self-titled monograph.
+Alongside producing detailed ink and pen line work, she's created the tiger illustration on the back of Conor McGregor’s vest for his big fight against Floyd Mayweather Jr. She’s also worked for Nike, The New York Times and Pepsi as well as illustrating the Folio Society edition of Japanese Tales

 Among her fine art, illustrations and special projects, she’s managed to find time to lead an entire class on essential inking and drawing techniques for Skillshare.
 From basic brush, nib, and ink techniques, Asian vs watercolour brushes, illustration textures, sketching and scanning essentials and inking fundamentals, you’ll learn everything you need to know to become an established inker in this 90-minute class.